WeTransfer/wt-js-sdk/README.md

 }]);
 ```

 From here, the process to upload files is the same as for [transfer](#create-a-transfer).
-If you already have the content of the file, you can pass it as an extra property named `content`, we will take car of it.
+If you already have the content of the file, you can pass it as an extra property named `content`, we will take care of it.

 Please check this [example](https://github.com/WeTransfer/wt-js-sdk/blob/v2-integration/example/create-board.js) using vanilla JS which shows how to add items to a board.